 I meet a lot of people who are in the process of deconstructing faith and getting pushback about the questions they’re asking.

-That’s why deconstructing faith is so important.
+That’s why faith deconstruction is so important.
 It moves us away from idolizing the church and moves us toward a spiritual life that is true and healthy.

 If we truly believe that God has all the answers and welcomes our questions, then asking messy questions that challenge the norm is an exercise in faith, not rebellion.